Skip to content

 • Students should work on Part A before, during, and after your assigned lab section during the week of 9/8

-• Part B: Optimized Code and Testing
+• Part B: Optimized Code

 • Must be completed individually